GokulALT/ollamaChatWrapper/README.md

     ```bash
     docker run -p 8000:8000 ghcr.io/chroma-core/chroma
     ```
-    This will download the ChromaDB image and start it on `localhost:8000`, which is where Chat Studio expects to find it by default.
+    This will download the ChromaDB image and start it on `localhost:8000`.
+You can then enter this URL in the Chat Studio settings.

 ### Connecting to a Secured ChromaDB